 2.a.1 Partially Completed Lots (n=2 or less).
 When process conditions change to an extent that a partially completed lot cannot be combined with the most recently completed lot, samples will be independently evaluated on the partially completed lot.
-If a lot is terminated before a sample point is reached, obtain one sample for mixture acceptance and one sample for mat density acceptance as specified in 419.3(i)2.a at a location provided by the Representative.
-For asphalt content and percent passing the 75 $\mu$ m (No. 200) sieve, mixture acceptance samples will be evaluated individually using Section 419.4(a), Table G (n=1) criteria.
+For asphalt content and percent passing the 75 μ m (No. 200) sieve, mixture acceptance samples will be evaluated individually as specified in Section 419.4(a), Table I (n=1) criteria.
 For density, mat density acceptance samples will be evaluated individually using the criteria in Table F.

-If samples tested for asphalt content and percent passing the 75 $\mu$ m (No. 200) sieve meet the n=1 criteria of Table G, and samples tested for density meet the criteria in Table F, payment will be 100 percent of the contract unit price.
-If samples tested for asphalt content and percent passing the 75 $\mu$ m (No. 200) sieve do not meet the n=1 criteria of Table G, the material will be considered defective work.
-If samples tested for density are no more than 2.0 percent below the minimum or no more than 2.0 percent above the maximum limits of Table F, payment will be 90 percent of the contract unit price.
-If samples for density are more than 2.0 percent below the minimum or more than 2.0 percent above the maximum limits of Table F, payment will be 90 percent of the contract unit price.
-If samples for density are more than 2.0 percent below the minimum or more than 2.0 percent above the maximum limits of Table F, payment will be 90 percent above the maximum limits of Table F.
+If samples tested for asphalt content and percent passing the 75 μ m (No. 200) sieve meet the n=1 criteria of Table I, and samples tested for density meet the criteria in Table F, payment will be 100% of the contract unit price.
+If samples tested for asphalt content and percent passing the 75 μ m (No. 200) sieve do not meet the n=1 criteria according to Table I, the material will be considered defective work.
+If samples tested for density are no more than 2.0% below the minimum or no more than 2.0% above the maximum limits according to Table F, payment will be 90% of the contract unit price.
+If samples for density are more than 2.0% below the minimum or more than 2.0% above the maximum limits according to Table F, payment will be 90% of the contract unit price.
+If samples for density are more than 2.0% below the minimum or more than 2.0% above the maximum limits according to Table F, payment will be 90% of the contract unit price.
+If samples for density are more than 2.0% below the minimum or more than 2.0% above the maximum limits according to Table F, payment will be 90% of the contract unit price.
+If samples for density are more than 2.0% below the minimum or more than 2.0% above the maximum limits according to Table F, payment will be 90% of the contract unit price.